-Crossing the mental Rubicon: Don’t let decisiveness backfire Deloitte Review Issue 18
+Crossing the mental Rubicon: Don’t let decisiveness backfire has been added to your bookmarks.

 We demand that leaders be decisive, but research in social psychology and behavioral economics suggests that decisiveness is not an unequivocal good.
 Studies on “mindset” reveal that, when contemplating an important decision, prematurely focusing on execution can exacerbate decision-making biases and lead to overconfidence and excessive risk-taking.

 A wealth of research suggests that we can, in fact, become too decisive.
 Learn the pitfalls of an execution-focused mentality, and how to avoid them.